-The Company's accounting policy over stock-based compensation may be found in Notes 3(h)(ii) and 14(c) in the Company's financial statements.
-Where the Company issues warrants and stock options (to its employees, directors and officers), a fair value is derived using the Black-Scholes pricing model.
+Where the Company issues stock options to its employees, directors, officers or consultants, the fair value of the options is derived using the Black-Scholes pricing model.
 The application of this pricing model requires Management to make assumptions regarding several variables, including the expected life of the options and warrants, the price volatility of the Company's stock over a relevant timeframe, the determination of a relevant risk-free interest rate and an assumption regarding the Company's dividend policy in the future.